AusClimateService/npcp/reports/phase1/phase1_report.md

 </p>

-With respect to sub-annual variability, extended periods of persistent hot or cold weather were captured by the WSDI and CSDI respectively.
+With respect to sub-annual variability, extended periods of persistent hot or cold weather were captured by the WSDI and CSDI, respectively.
 These indices count the annual number of days that are part of a streak of six or more days above the 90th percentile (WSDI) or below the 10th percentile (CSDI).
 Both indices show higher values in northern Australia